carlortiz/carlortiz/README.md

 ### Hi there 👋

+I am a computer science student, currently in my second year of college!
+My favorite languages are Python and C++.
+I've worked with Python libraries such as Pygame and BeautifulSoup.
+I've also explored web development through working projects using Django and JavaScript.

+- 📫 How to reach me: mr.carlortiz@gmail.com

 <!--
 **carlortiz/carlortiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.